Pet Health Advice: The Ugly Truth About Pet Obesity

 For example, overweight pets are more likely to develop:

-In addition to the above risks, overweight pets also suffer poor immune system function, anal gland impaction, and increased risk when under anesthesia.
+In addition to the above risks, overweight pets suffer poor immune system function, anal gland impaction, and increased risk when under anesthesia.

 And to top it off, overweight pets are at greater risk for heatstroke and slipped discs.

-Many of the medical issues listed here are quite painful for your pet-and your pocketbook.
+Many of the medical issues listed here are quite painful for your pet and your pocketbook.

-What causes pet obesity and how can I help?
+What causes pet obesity, and how can I help?

 Far and away, the easiest way to eliminate your pet’s obesity is through reducing his or her food intake.